samsalisbury/circleci-multi-file-config/README.md

 │   ├── .gitignore           # This file tells git to ignore temp files.
 │   ├── Makefile             # This is the main file defining the workflow.
 │   ├── README.md            # The usage README.
 You should copy this into your .circleci dir too!
+│   ├── pre-commit           # Git pre-commit hook.
+Highly recommended to use this.
 │   └── config.make.sample   # It's slightly configurable!
 (Probably needless complexity.)
-└── pre-commit               # Git pre-commit hook.
-Very highly recommended to use this.
 ```

 ## Installation